JuliaSmoothOptimizers/AMD.jl/README.md

 ### Algorithms

-**amd**: an approximate minimum degree ordering algorithm for Cholesky or LU factorizations of sparse matrices.
+**amd**: an approximate minimum degree ordering algorithm for the sparse factorization of square matrices.

-**symamd**: an approximate minimum degree ordering algorithm for Cholesky factorization of symmetric matrices.
+**symamd**: an approximate minimum degree ordering algorithm for the sparse factorization of symmetric matrices.

-**colamd**: an approximate minimum degree column ordering algorithm, for LU factorization of symmetric or unsymmetric matrices, QR factorization, least squares, interior point methods for linear programming problems, and other related problems.
+**colamd**: an approximate minimum degree column ordering algorithm for the sparse factorization of arbitrary, square or rectangular, matrices.

 ### Examples